 Apply with a range of lenders.
 As mentioned previously, don’t overlook your local business bank, and also consider credit unions and online lenders.
 Dealer financing may be an option, but in many cases, they prefer to give financing to businesses with excellent credit.

-When you obtain the bad credit equipment financing you need, be careful to pay on time.
-Also, ensure that the lender reports to credit agencies.
-That way, the on-time payments you make can do their job of starting to improve your credit standing.
-If you do that, next time you need to finance equipment, take out a business loan or line of credit, or otherwise gain access to funding, you will have a smoother road to approval and the benefit of a lower interest rate.
+When you obtain the bad credit equipment financing it’s essential to make on time payments.
+Also, ensure that the lender reports to credit agencies so that your on-time payments can help to boost your credit score.
+By doing so, the next time you need to finance equipment, take out a business loan or line of credit, or otherwise gain access to funding, you will have a smoother road to approval and the benefit of a lower interest rate.